-COMMONLY REFERRED TO AS “Black Cod”, “Alaska Cod”, or even “Butterfish”, the Sablefish is not actually a member of the cod family, nor is it the true butterfish.
-Rather, it is of the family Anoplopomatidae, which is confined to the icy waters off the Pacific Northwest.
+Commonly referred to as “Black Cod”, “Alaska Cod”, or even “Butterfish”, the Sablefish is not actually a member of the cod family, nor is it the true butterfish.
+Rather, it is part of the family Anoplopomatidae, which is confined to the icy waters of the Pacific Northwest.

-Because of its oil content, it is rich with Omega-3 fatty acids, and can stay moist when both barbecuing and smoking (a technique common for centuries among the indigenous tribes of the Pacific Northwest).
-However, care should be taken by the inexperienced: it is not suitable for most codfish recipes.
+Because of its oil content, it is rich in Omega-3 fatty acids and can stay moist when both barbecuing and smoking (a technique common for centuries among the indigenous tribes of the Pacific Northwest).
+However, care should be taken by the inexperienced: it is not suitable for most cod fish recipes.

 - Seasonality: Year-round

 - Substitute: Chilean Sea Bass, Halibut, Atlantic Salmon